Amenhotep19/parking-lot-counter-go/README.md

 ### Install GoCV

-Once you have installed Go, you must also install the GoCV (https://gocv.io/) package which contains the Go programming language wrappers for OpenVINO, and the associated dependencies.
-The easiest way to do this is by using the `dep` tool, which will satisfy the program's dependencies as defined in `Gopkg.lock` file.
-Run the following make file task to do so:
+After installing Go, install the [GoCV package](https://gocv.io/) which contains the Go programming language wrappers for Intel® Distribution of OpenVINO™ toolkit and the associated dependencies.
+The `dep` tool satisfies the program's dependencies as defined in `Gopkg.lock` file.
+To run, use:

 ```shell
 make dep